qdb-io/qdb-buffer/README.md

     $ gradle check
     $ gradle assemble
+    $ gradle install

-This will run the unit tests and create jars in build/libs.
+This will run the unit tests, create jars in build/libs and install them in your local maven repository.

 License